How to make a customer focused company

 The mission of ‘solving the needs of the customer’ is rarely stronger than at HubSpot.
 They make reaching out to support extremely accessible to every customer.
 In fact, they’ve graded the depth of support provided based on the complexity of the plan a particular customer has purchased.
 Though, they provide a full range of customer-centric services to all.

-HubSpot also provides a comprehensive selection of resources for their users’, including a knowledge base, an academy, and technical documentation.
-They also publish content which teaches customers how to improve the processes and strategies for their own companies.
+HubSpot also provides a comprehensive selection of resources for their users, including a knowledge base, an academy, and technical documentation.
+They also publish content that teaches customers how to improve their companies' processes and strategies.

-HubSpot also carefully listens to their customers and has gone as far as providing them with an ideas section of the community forum, where requests for features can be posted and discussed with HubSpot community managers.
+HubSpot also carefully listens to its customers and has provided them with an ideas section of the community forum, where feature requests can be posted and discussed with HubSpot community managers.

 All of this shows how much HubSpot has invested and thought about customer care and nurturing.
 It’s a masterclass in providing free value at every stage of the customer journey that will pay off massively down the line.

 The e-commerce behemoth is a master of customer focus.
-Amazon pulls all the stops to get into the mind of their customers, understand their current and evolving pain points, and tweak their service accordingly.
+Amazon pulls all the stops to get into the mind of its customers, understand their current and evolving pain points, and tweak its service accordingly.
 The company holds as one of its key values an obsession with the customer:

-This is an exact reflection of Jeff Bezos’s declaration at the start of Amazon’s rise, that it would become ‘Earth’s most customer-centric company.’
+This exactly reflects Jeff Bezos’s declaration at the start of Amazon’s rise, that it would become ‘Earth’s most customer-centric company.’

 Such a declaration has held true to this day.
-Amazon has maintained exceptional customer requests & return processes, built features that immerse the customer in the experience, and have continued releasing ingenious personalized account recommendations, which keep customers coming back for more.
-However, this development was only possible because Amazon stuck with their customer oriented ethos from day one.
+Amazon has maintained exceptional customer requests & return processes, built features that immerse the customer in the experience and have continued releasing ingenious personalized account recommendations, which keep customers coming back for more.
+However, this development was only possible because Amazon stuck with its customer-oriented ethos from day one.

 New customers come from the actions of past customers.

-If you treat your customers as the most important aspect of your business, they will spend more, stay longer, and help attract new acquisition.
+If you treat your customers as the most important aspect of your business, they will spend more, stay longer, and help attract new acquisitions.
 A crucial part of customer orientation is to have your finger on the pulse of user sentiment.
-This will ensure you can always promptly address any issues or changes of need as they emerge.
-We recommend using a tool to efficiently track customer sentiment.
+This will make sure you always address any issues or changes of need as they come up.
+We recommend using a tool to track customer sentiment efficiently.